 - Age UK recommends keeping the living room at 21°C, the bedroom at 18°C and the rest of the house at least 16°C. Set the heating to come on just before getting up and switch off after bedtime.
 If it’s very cold, set the heating to come on earlier and turn off later rather than turning the thermostat up.

 - Make sure that the house is well insulated to keep the heat in (and save on bills).
 Draft proofing doors and windows, as well as insulating the loft (and walls if necessary) will help to retain as much heat as possible.
-Financial help may be available to help with insulation.
+Grants may be available to help with insulation.
 Check out the Energy Saving Trust who can provide advice.

 - Switch off the heating in any rooms that aren’t used; draw the curtains as it gets dark to help retain the heat.

 - If the house is heated by oil or solid fuel make sure there are adequate supplies for the winter.

 - Electric blankets are fab – and should be checked regularly (particularly if they were bought some time ago).
 Find an expert to check them either via the shop/manufacturer or local authority trading standards department – they often have free testing days.

 Help with heating costs

 The cost of heating is a worry for many but there is some help at hand in terms of UK Government payments.

-- Most people born before 6 May 1953 are entitled to the Winter Fuel Payment in 2016–17 to help with heating costs.
+- Most people born before 6 May 1953 are entitled to the Winter Fuel Payment to help with heating costs.
 It’s a tax-free payment of between £100 and £300 paid out between November and December.
 If a person has received this before they should get the payment automatically, but if it’s the first year contact the Winter Fuel Payment helpline.

 - In addition anyone who receives Pension Credit, or certain other benefits, are also automatically paid a Cold Weather Payment when the temperature is at 0°C (32°F) or below for seven days in a row.